CALIFORNIA'S REGIONAL STAY HOME ORDER

 CALIFORNIA'S BLUEPRINT FOR SAFER ECONOMY

 California has a blueprint for reducing COVID-19 in the state with revised criteria for loosening and tightening restrictions on activities.
-For additional information, please visit https://covid19.ca.gov/safer-economy/#top.
+For details regarding Placer County's current tier status, please visit https://covid19.ca.gov/safer-economy/#top.

-For more details regarding re-opening in Placer County, please visit https://www.placer.ca.gov/6565/Reopen-Placer.
+For more details regarding COVID-19 and the re-opening of businesses in Placer County, please visit https://www.placer.ca.gov/6565/Reopen-Placer.

 - Our Auburn staff members are available to assist you by phone at 530-745-2300, or by email at firstname.lastname@example.org.